 Wool has been used for more than 10,000 years.
-Wool is a natural fibre that has a number of benefits.
-So, why wool?
+It is a natural fiber that has a number of benefits.

 - Resilience, elastic, durable, breathable and warm.
 Wool has the ability to easily absorb moisture and also to release moisture thereby always maintaining a perfect balance.